 So it’s important to nurture good relationships and keep your service impeccable after you close the deal since this is the way of scaling your business much faster and easier.
 As a company, you can always initiate referral programs and incentivize your existing customers to recommend your business to their friends and business partners.

 Dropbox, for instance, nurtures a high-performing referral program.
 Users who make a referral can expect a bonus of 500 MB of free storage space.

 Set up webinars

 Another great way of generating warm leads that come for free is to organize webinars.
 The reason behind this is simple.
-First, you’ll be creating something valuable that will help others solve their existing problems or educate themselves on a certain topic.
-The key is to carefully choose the topic, as you need to attract people who are likely to come to you later on.
+First, you’ll create something valuable to help others solve their problems or educate themselves on a topic.
+The key is to choose the topic carefully, as you need to attract people who will likely come to you later on.
 Through webinars, you can offer valuable content, either in the form of an e-book, cheatsheet, video lessons, or other free resources that will help you collect valuable data to reach potential customers.

 Use PPC Ads

 Using pay-per-click ads (PPC) to generate internet leads is yet another great strategy.
 PPC ads can help you be where your audience is and track them through UTM codes or DNI, or you can use conversion tracking for those purposes.

 Furthermore, since you can control who will see your PPC ads, you can target your audience based on their buying patterns, geographical location, industry, or even competitors.